ardell/Monitor-Training-Guide/README.markdown

 <h2 id="show">The Show</h2>

 Sit back and relax.
 As long as you have done a good job with setup and sound check, you should have very little to do during the show.

+<h2 id="after">Afterwards</h2>

+1. Collect and put away all wireless mics, in-ear packs, and ears
+1. Shut down and cover the monitor console

 <h2 id="troubleshooting">Troubleshooting</h2>